 They both go through the transition of feeling like the quest before them is bigger than their grasp.

 Ultimately, in the book, Atreyu is a representation of a character-driven novel.
-We do see in the movie, as well.
-He’s tasked with “leading the Earthling child” along the adventure so that the Earthling can save Fantastica.
+We do see that in the movie, as well.
+He’s tasked with “leading the Earthling child” along the adventure so the Earthling can save Fantastica.

 In the book, Bastian understood his father’s recent vacancy because of his mother’s death.
 He reflects on the good relationship he had before that, and how he just wishes his dad would simply talk to him.
-There was only so much space for that in the movie, I understand.

 There was no examination of the real issue at hand.